Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 The Science Behind Neutralizing Tear Gas Irritants

 Tear gas compounds primarily stimulate pain receptors called TRPA1 channels found in nerve endings within mucous membranes and skin layers.
-These channels respond strongly to electrophilic agents like CS gas by triggering inflammation signals that cause pain and tearing.
+These channels respond strongly to electrophilic agents like CS gas by triggering inflammation signals that cause pain, burning, coughing, and tearing.

-However, complete chemical neutralization outside laboratory conditions is challenging because tear gas compounds are designed for rapid dispersion and persistence under various environments.
+Complete chemical neutralization outside laboratory conditions is challenging because tear gas compounds are designed for rapid dispersion and persistence under various environments.
+That is why practical response focuses on limiting exposure, removing contaminated items, and washing the body carefully.

 The Importance of Timing in Neutralization Efforts

 The sooner you begin flushing after exposure, the better your chances are at reducing symptom severity.
-Delays allow chemicals more time to bind tightly within tissues, increasing inflammation duration.
+Delays allow chemicals more time to remain on skin, eyelashes, clothing, and hair, increasing irritation duration.

-Even after initial symptoms peak, repeated rinsing over several minutes can continue removing residual irritants that linger on surfaces like eyelashes or facial hair strands.
+Even after initial symptoms peak, repeated rinsing over several minutes can continue removing residual irritants that linger on surfaces like eyelashes, eyebrows, facial hair, and exposed skin folds.

 Treating Respiratory Symptoms Post-Exposure

-Inhalation of tear gas causes coughing, throat burning, shortness of breath, and chest tightness due to airway inflammation triggered by irritant particles reaching lung tissue lining.
+Inhalation of tear gas causes coughing, throat burning, shortness of breath, and chest tightness due to airway irritation triggered by irritant particles reaching the respiratory tract.

-Mild Cases: Fresh air alone often resolves symptoms within minutes to an hour as irritants clear naturally through mucous clearance mechanisms.
+Mild Cases: Fresh air alone often helps symptoms improve as irritants clear naturally through coughing, tearing, and mucus clearance mechanisms.

 Avoid smoking or further inhalation irritants immediately post-exposure since these worsen airway inflammation significantly.